InvenTutor/inventutor.github.io/docs/p/dev/roblox-price-changer.md

 # Roblox Price Changer
+*Easily change prices of Roblox items using your Inventor.gg bot.*

 :::success Release News
 This plugin is ready to be released, but we're waiting for a bug fix: Autocompletes in Slash commands don't work in installed plugins.